Servicerobotics-Ulm/OpcUaDeviceRepository/OPCUAProductionStation/Readme.md

 # OPC UA Production Station

 This Device implementation provides an OPC UA server that runs on a PiXtend V2 device as the controller for a production station.
-The following diagram describes the production station setup.
+The following diagram illustrates the Pixtend controller wiring with the production station hardware components.

 ![Alt text](OPCUAProductionStation.jpg?raw=true "OPC UA Production Station Setup")

+The production station consists of the following hardware components:

+FIXME: list the three hardware components (motor, sensor, lights), optionally with links to their online datasheet (if they have one)

 ## The OPC UA Information Model